aaron-grau/curic/javascript/projects/hanoi_jquery/README.md

 Raw`) and put the 'game.js' file from that project into your 'js' folder as well.
 Then require 'game.js' as `HanoiGame` in 'main.js'.

 Set up webpack as in Tic Tac Toe.
-Run `webpack --watch` when you're done.
+Run `webpack ./js/main.js ./js/bundle.js` when you're done.
 Include the resultant bundled file as a script in `index.html`.
 To ensure that all's well, add a `console.log()` to the `main.js` file and check if it prints in our browser's terminal.